Aakash-Ez/Yearbook25_Stats/README.md

 ## Notes
 - There are cases where testimonials have been written twice.
 - Duplicate highlights may exist and need to be identified.
+- There are cases where the testimonial has been written / rewritten using chatgpt.